zilishen/documentation/content/nms/nim/how-to/usage-tracking/count-nginx-plus-instances.md

 ## View your NGINX Plus and NGINX App Protect Inventory

 After you've installed NGINX Instance Manager, the next step is to configure your NGINX Plus data plane for reporting.
-You can do this by [installing NGINX Agent]({{< relref "nms/nginx-agent/install-nginx-agent.md" >}}) on each instance or by setting up [HTTP Health Checks]({{< relref "nginx/admin-guide/load-balancer/http-health-check.md" >}}).
+This can be done in two ways.
+You can [install NGINX Agent]({{< relref "nms/nginx-agent/install-nginx-agent.md" >}}) on each instance.
+Alternatively, you can set up [HTTP Health Checks]({{< relref "nginx/admin-guide/load-balancer/http-health-check.md" >}}), which don't require any additional installation.
 Both approaches enable your instances to relay data back to Instance Manager for usage tracking.

 ### Set up instance reporting for NGINX Plus {#set-up-reporting}